 A brand is not something that you hide behind or something that you can use to divert attention from essential matters you would rather the public not see.
 It should be the most compelling story possible about the truth of what a business or organization is or does, or in some cases, genuinely wants to be—provided the organization is actively working toward that reality.

-Some might argue that America was built on artful hucksterism—the idea that caramel-colored, heavily sugared, carbonated water can really make you happy, that tobacco in paper cylinders laced with extra nicotine does make you cool, that your choice of deodorant can actually get you girls… Certainly advertising agencies are often “aiders and abettors” when it comes to massaging and manipulating the truth to make a compelling story that will effectively sell products.
+Some might argue that America was built on artful hucksterism—the idea that caramel-colored, heavily sugared, carbonated water can really make you happy, that tobacco in paper cylinders laced with extra nicotine does make you cool, that your choice of deodorant can actually get you girls … Certainly advertising agencies are often “aiders and abettors” when it comes to massaging and manipulating the truth to make a compelling story that will effectively sell products.

-This is not to recommend what BP did, where the vision was never carried out and thus a sham, but rather as our client, the Center for Social Inclusion, did when it emerged from its rebranding process.
+This is not to recommend what BP did, where the vision was never carried out, and thus a sham, but rather as our client, the Center for Social Inclusion, did when it emerged from its rebranding process.
 It emerged as both the organization it always was, and as the organization it aspired to be.
 See the before and after below:

-When we stake out our own brand position saying, “We prefer truth.” it means we are working with our clients to uncover the most essential truths of their brand, and that we are intent on finding ways to communicate these brand truths as eloquently and effectively as possible.
+When we stake out our own brand position saying, “We prefer truth.” it means we are working with our clients to uncover the most essential truths of their brands, and that we are intent on finding ways to communicate these brand truths as eloquently and effectively as possible.
 We are not manufacturing a brand message based on studies of what the market will believe, but what they will recognize as true to their experience.